GenomicRanges: Genomic analysis

 Just as it sounds, a GenomicRangesList is a named-list like object.

-If you are wondering why you need this class, a GenomicRanges object lets us specify multiple genomic elements, usually where the genes start and end.
-Genes are themselves made of many sub regions, e.g. exons.
-GenomicRangesList allows us to represent this nested structure.
+If you are wondering why you need this class, a GenomicRanges object enables the specification of multiple genomic elements, usually where genes start and end.
+Genes, in turn, consist of various subregions, such as exons.
+The GenomicRangesList allows us to represent this nested structure.

-Currently, this class is limited in functionality, purely a read-only class with basic accessors.
+As of now, this class has limited functionality, serving as a read-only class with basic accessors.

 from genomicranges import GenomicRangesList